mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 training data.
 This means that the cross-validation would be equivalent to performing the grid search on batches of the data and averaging at the end.
-In case of a leave-one-out cross-validation this would lead to the exact same result as without a validation set and otherwise the result would slightly different (because the mean of batch-means is not equal to the mean over all data), but not better in any way.
+In case of a leave-one-out cross-validation (only a single sample/subject is in the train set each fold) this would lead to the exact same result as a Grid Search on all of our data and otherwise the result would be slightly different (because the mean of batch-means is not equal to the mean over all data), but not better in any way.

 So, no validation set it is!
 And we can just perform a simple grid search: ::